vladgurovich/vladgurovich.github.com/source/_posts/2012-12-03-think-of-selling-on-ebay-using-paypal-think-again.markdown

 And then you, the SELLER, will be PROTECTED from buyer's fraudulent claims by Paypal's confidence-assuring Seller Protection.....OR SO I THOUGHT :(
 <!-- more -->
+##### Update

+*Thanks for all the supporters that helped this blog post go viral on both HackerNews and Twitter.
+Both executive team office and Developer Evangelists at Paypal have reached out to me in order to resolve this case.
+I am working on "Post Mortem" post to provide more updates and share my experiences with the community outcry.*

 ### The Sale
 [{%img right https://lh6.googleusercontent.com/--gJ6OXA7-tY/ULx7qMNVMvI/AAAAAAAADAY/mHbA__y3FYg/s288/signature_confirmation.png 200 %}](https://lh6.googleusercontent.com/--gJ6OXA7-tY/ULx7qMNVMvI/AAAAAAAADAY/mHbA__y3FYg/s800/signature_confirmation.png)
 In late September, when my elder father's mobile contract came to an end, I decided to use his renewal upgrade to subsidize his phone service.